Skip to main content

 What Artifacts Are Collected by Cado Host

 Cado Host collects a variety of artifacts by default, depending on the operating system.
-You can configure additional files and folders to be collected by using the --additional_files parameter when running Cado Host.
+You can also use custom collections to gather specific files.
+Additionally, you can configure extra files and folders to be collected by using the --additional_files parameter when running Cado Host.
 For more details, see the Command Line Parameters documentation.

 Volatile Data